Teeceetec/Api_design_documentation/README.md

 ## Endpoints

-**Overview**
+Overview
-The SKILLHUB LMS API consists of several functions that manage NFTs, ownership, and transactions.
+The XYZ LMS API consists of several functions that manage NFTs, ownership, and transactions.
 Below is the detailed documentation for each function.

 ## Detailed Endpoint Documentation